donfolayan/learn-react/README.md

 - This project is designed for learning purposes
 - Each component demonstrates different React patterns
-- CSS is intentionally kept separate per component for clarity
+- CSS files are organized in the `src/styles/` directory for easy management
+- Components import their respective CSS files directly
 - Some components use `eval()` for demonstration - not recommended for production
+- The project structure prioritizes learning clarity over production optimization

 ---